arunjadhav/CAPM-Chronicles-Part-1-The-Art-of-Building/index.md

 description: "A technical book on SAP CAP, development, and the Bookshop sample."
 ---

-# CAP Chronicles: Part 1 – The Art of Building

 Welcome!
 This is the Table of Contents for the Bookshop Tales.
 Click a chapter to begin reading.

 - [Preface](Preface)